 The social security means test rules for lifetime income streams

-Acknowledging the importance of lifetime income streams in retirement, the Government has introduced new Age Pension means testing rules to ensure that lifetime income streams are fairly and consistently assessed under the income and assets tests (known as the social security means tests).
+Acknowledging the importance of lifetime income streams in retirement, the Government introduced new Age Pension means testing rules to ensure that lifetime income streams are fairly and consistently assessed under the assets and income tests (known as the social security means tests).

-It is important to understand that the new rules only apply to an investment in a lifetime income stream made on or after 1 July 2019.
-The new rules do not apply to account-based pensions or term income streams (including term annuities).
-Also, for any lifetime income stream investments made before 1 July 2019 the “deduction amount” rules will continue to apply.
+It is important to understand that the rules only apply to an investment in a lifetime income stream made on or after 1 July 2019.
+The rules do not apply to account-based pensions or term income streams (including term annuities).
+Also, for any lifetime income stream investment made before 1 July 2019 different rules (known as the “deduction amount” rules) will continue to apply.

 Your rate of Age Pension is calculated under both an assets test and an income test.
 The test resulting in the lowest rate will apply.

 The level of assessable assets you own are assessed against the assets test thresholds which vary depending on your home ownership and relationship status.
 For every $1,000 of assets in excess of the lower threshold, your rate of Age Pension reduces by $3.00 per fortnight, reducing to zero once your assets reach the upper threshold.